chauff/cse1500-web-transcripts/Lecture-2.md

 ### Site navigation: the *trunk test*

-In order to determine whether a web site's navigation scheme is useful, Krug developed the "trunk test".
+In order to determine whether a web site's navigation scheme is useful, Krug developed the so-called *trunk test*.
 Given a web site, pick a random page in it, print it and give it to a user who has never seen the site.

 As quickly as possible, the user should find:

 - the name of the web site;
 - the name of the page she currently views;
 - major sections of the page;
-- possible navigation options at this point;
+- possible navigation options at this point; and
 - *You are here* indicators.

+If the user is not able to find those elements, the site navigation scheme is considered sub-optimal.

 ### Entry page checklist